 Face detection is the first step in any facial recognition process.
-The technology scans the area for any full or even partial human faces.
-Fast, precise face detection is necessary before the technology can begin the face match and recognition processes.
-FaceMe can detect more than one face at a time, and count how many faces are simultaneously present, making it a suitable engine for busy areas.
+The technology scans an area for any full or partial human faces within camera view.
+After faces are confirmed to be present, the technology can begin the face match using its AI-powered recognition processes.
+FaceMe® can detect multiple faces at a time, and count how many faces are simultaneously present, making it a suitable engine for busy areas.

 Feature extraction is the next step.
-After a face has been detected, a template is required.
+After a face has been detected, a template is generated.
 The engine extracts an n-dimensional vector set - a template - from the detected facial image.
 Achieving a precise template requires a high “n” value.

-In this function the question is no longer, “Is this person who they say they are?” but “Who is this person?”
-FaceMe can answer this question using a face search.
-This time the engine completes a 1:N search, comparing an individual’s template against pre-enrolled faces in the database to find the best match and confirm the person’s identity.
-To ensure privacy, no actual images of faces are stored on the platform — FaceMe only stores encrypted data.
-The most common use of face search is a security and surveillance camera system to verify that people on a premises belong to a particular group or organization.
-In this example, if an individual's face has been pre-enrolled in the company’s facial database, face search will will look for a template that corresponds to the live capture and will grant access if there is a match.
+For this function, the question progresses from “Is this person who they say they are?” to “Who is this person?”
+FaceMe® can answer this question using a face search (or face image search).
+This time the AI-powered engine completes a 1:N search, comparing an individual’s template against pre-enrolled faces in the database to find the best match and confirm the person’s identity.
+To ensure privacy, no actual images of faces are stored on the platform — FaceMe® only stores encrypted vector data.
+The most common use of face search is for security and surveillance camera systems, to verify that people on premises belong to a particular group or organization.
+In this example, if an individual's face has been pre-enrolled in the company’s database, face search will will look for a template that corresponds to the live capture and will grant access if there is a match.

-The best facial recognition solution for you depends on your specific needs.
 Are you a developer who just needs a facial recognition SDK or API to start developing your own applications?
 Or are you a business owner or decision-maker that wants an out-of-the-box facial recognition solution?

-FaceMe has two different types of solutions for developers, depending on the development and coding requirements of their facial recognition application.
+FaceMe® has two different types of solutions for developers, depending on the development and coding requirements of their facial recognition application.

 Without a doubt, the ethical deployment of facial recognition technology is on track to make the world a better place.